RuaraidhCurr/Notes/Trading/EmperorBTC/Chapter one - BulletProof Your Trading.md

 An upward trend leading to increase in price of the asset, can happen in both bear and bull market
 ## Return-on-Equity (ROW)
 This is calculated by the actual capital employed in a trade and not through leverage
+## Resistance
+A zone of selling pressure.
+A Resistance Is a price level where an asset's price tends to stop rising and might reverse back down.
+Think of it as a "ceiling" that tends to prevent the price from going higher.
 ## R:R
 Risk to Reward Ratio 2:1 R:R can simply be called as 2R
 ## Sell off